aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/barcode-recognition/ input-sources/_index.md

 - File paths and `File` objects
 - `InputStream`
-- `BufferedImage`
+- `BufferedImage` (including processed images)
-- Byte arrays
-- Base64 strings
+- Byte arrays and Base64 strings
 - In-memory generated barcodes
-- Processed images
-- Invalid or corrupted inputs (error handling)
+- Invalid or corrupted inputs, with basic error handling patterns

 All examples are taken directly from:

 [InputSourcesExamples.java](https://github.com/aspose-barcode/Aspose.BarCode-for-Java/blob/master/src/test/java/com/aspose/barcode/guide/recognition/input_sources/InputSourcesExamples.java)

-You can use this class as a reference and adapt the patterns to your own application code.
+You can use this class as a reference and adapt the demonstrated patterns to your own application code.